Personal Journey and Motivation

 What part of your work at FPC makes you feel most proud or fulfilled?

 Being involved from concept through to completion is incredibly rewarding.
+I will never get sick of watching precast panels slot perfectly over starter bars.

 If someone were considering joining FPC, what would you want them to know?